Skip to main content

 Colton, CA~$2,000~$444,990~$2,650

 For current homeowners, this price gap creates opportunity.
-Many Colton buyers discover they can buy at a lower entry point, stabilize monthly costs, and still build equity in a market supported by regional employment rather than speculation.
+Many Colton buyers discover they can buy at a lower entry point, potentially stabilize monthly costs, with the opportunity to build equity over time depending on market performance and loan structure.

 Wallet Math: How Much Can You Save Living in Colton, CA?